wp-plugins/edit-custom-fields/readme.txt

 Deleting a Custom Field *also* deletes the associated content, so use with caution!

 This is not meant to be a powerful plugin in the vein of [Advanced Custom Fields](http://www.advancedcustomfields.com/).

-I have only tested this in WordPress 3.5.1, but it may work with older/new releases.

 Only users with role Editor and above have access to this plugin.